hilary/octoburn/source/octoburn/index.markdown

 (There's more to the Sass import design, but a proper treatment would be a full post.)

+### <a name="tags"></a>tags are not categories

+Octoburn offers built-in support for tags: automatically generated tag pages, liquid filters for a single tag link and a full set of tag links and automatically generated tag feeds.
+I am currently reviewing several of the existing Jekyll tag cloud plugins to see if one of them will do.

-## what's next?
+## <a name="next"></a>what's next?

 While I have lots of plans for Octoburn, my next step is to turn it into a gem.
-Hi, my name is Hilary, and I am an agile addict.
-I need my bdd toolset!
+Hi, my name is Hilary, and I addicted to agile software development.
+I need my BDD toolset!

+ *[BDD]: Behavior-Driven Development